Googlebot

 Googlebot is the web crawler software used by Google that collects documents from the web to build a searchable index for the Google Search engine.
 This name is actually used to refer to two different types of web crawlers: a desktop crawler (to simulate desktop users) and a mobile crawler (to simulate a mobile user).

 Behavior

 A website will probably be crawled by both Googlebot Desktop and Googlebot Mobile.
-However Google announced that, starting from September 2020, all sites were switched to mobile-first indexing, meaning Google is crawling the web using a smartphone Googlebot.
+However starting from September 2020, all sites were switched to mobile-first indexing, meaning Google is crawling the web using a smartphone Googlebot.
 The subtype of Googlebot can be identified by looking at the user agent string in the request.
 However, both crawler types obey the same product token (useent token) in robots.txt, and so a developer cannot selectively target either Googlebot mobile or Googlebot desktop using robots.txt.